 Photo by Shervin Lainez

-He has received three ASCAP Morton Gould Young Composer Awards (2020, 2021, 2024), the Brian Israel Prize from the Society for New Music, the Juilliard Gena Raps Chamber Music Prize, Curtis’s Schwartz Prize in Composition, and honors from the American Composers Forum, NPR’s From the Top, and the National YoungArts Foundation.
+Alistair has received three ASCAP Morton Gould Young Composer Awards, the Brian Israel Prize from the Society for New Music, the Juilliard Gena Raps Chamber Music Prize, Curtis’s Schwartz Prize in Composition, and honors from the American Composers Forum, and the National YoungArts Foundation.
+His music has been featured on NPR and PBS’s Great Performances.

 In 2020, he founded a composition mentorship program with the Opportunity Music Project, in partnership with Carnegie Hall’s PlayUSA.
 He also serves on the Curtis Institute’s Musical Studies Faculty and teaches at Hidden Valley’s Emerging Composers Intensive.